Alluxio/alluxio/docs/en/compute/AWS-EMR.md

 ## Basic Setup

 To begin with, download an Alluxio release and unzip it.
-In the `integration/emr/` directory, copy the `alluxio-emr.sh` an `alluxio-emr.json` files to the current directory.
+In the `integration/emr/` directory, copy the `alluxio-emr.sh` and `alluxio-emr.json` files to the current directory.
 These files will serve as the main mechanisms to change the Alluxio configuration in the future.
 Make sure that the AWS CLI is also set up and ready with the required AWS Access/Secret key.